 Unusual files and/or folders in protected directories

-Do I need a compromise assessment?
+I am not a financial institution, Do I need a compromise assessment?

 While Penetration Testing and Vulnerability Assessment allows you to understand the security loopholes within the organization, it does not answer the question of whether your system has been and is in the process of being hacked.